gabrielrusanescu/min-of-3-nums/README.md

 If a < b, then min = a; else min = b.

 If c < min, then min = c; else min remains unchanged.

+(ex14.asm is the main file, the others are add-ons / conversions to C/ASM or something similar)